ralfgerlich/psu_p9530_panel/readme.md

 The output value is determined by linearly interpolating between the values at indices k and k+1 in the calibration table, with a value of f=0 mapped to the value at index k and the maximum value for f mapped to the value at index k+1.

 Both for measurement and setpoints of voltage and current, high non-linearity was observed in the lower portion of the respective range.
-For that reason, there are interpolations for fine and coarse interpolation.
+For that reason, there are tables for fine and coarse interpolation.
 Fine interpolation is applied for the range between the first and the second index of the coarse interpolation table.

 For more details, see PS9530_Ctrl::interpolateADCVoltage, PS9530_Ctrl::interpolateADCCurrent, PS9530_Ctrl::interpolateDACVoltage, PS9530_Ctrl::interpolateDACCurrent and PS9530_Ctrl::interpolateADCTemp as well as the interpolate template in ps9530_ctrl.cpp.